w3c/w3c-website-templates-bundle/docs/styles/lists.md

 ## Clean list

-Adding the `.clean-list` class to an unordered or ordered list will remove the list markers:
+Adding the `.clean-list` class to an unordered or ordered list will remove the list markers and all padding:

 <example title="Unordered list without bullets" src="components/list-clean.html.twig" />